top of page

 “Another thing is right after I came out as openly bisexual, the next year I had my son.
 I never had a public relationship or anything the world would know about."

+Have you ever had a boyfriend in the past or not?
 What was your mindset like before you came out?

 “There’s a clarity in being open and being who I am.
 I don’t know how to describe that cloud [before I came out], because I’m so far away from it or it’s something I never saw before it was gone.